-Cytek Biosciences, Inc. ("Cytek" or the "Company") is a leading cell analysis solutions company advancing the next generation of cell analysis tools with its novel technical approach of leveraging the full spectrum of fluorescence signatures from multiple lasers to distinguish fluorescent tags on single cells ("Full Spectrum ProfilingTM" or "FSPTM" technology).
-The Company has focused on becoming the premier cell analysis company through continued innovation that facilitates scientific advances in biomedical research and clinical applications.
+Cytek Biosciences, Inc. ("Cytek" or the "Company") is a leading cell analysis solutions company advancing the next generation of research and clinical tools with its novel technical approach of leveraging the full spectrum of fluorescence signatures from multiple lasers to distinguish fluorescent tags on single cells ("Full Spectrum Profiling" or "FSP" technology).
+The Company's goal is to become the premier cell analysis company through continued innovation that facilitates scientific advances in biomedical research and clinical applications.